Your Prescription Drug Benefits

 When you enroll in any of the Pfizer medical plan options, you’ll automatically receive prescription drug coverage through CVS Caremark® for medications dispensed through a pharmacy.
 CVS Caremark provides access to over 68,000 pharmacies nationally including local pharmacies, retail store pharmacies (such as Costco and Walmart), and large pharmacy chains including CVS and Walgreens.
 Use the Pharmacy Locator to search in-network pharmacies.

-CVS Caremark’s Check Drug Cost Tool shows the cost of specific medications so you can compare options, if applicable (for instance, brand versus generic, or retail versus mail service).
+The CVS Caremark’s Check Drug Cost Tool shows which medications are covered and estimates your out-of-pocket cost for specific medications so you can compare options, if applicable (for instance, brand versus generic, or retail versus mail service).

 Prescription Drug Plan Summary Chart